syncfusion-content/maui-docs/MAUI/DataGrid/conditional-styling.md

 ![Conditional cell styling in .NET MAUI DataGrid](Images/conditional-styling/maui-datagrid-conditional-datagridcellstyle.png)

 ## Style a cell based on MappingName and RowColumnIndex
-Styling can be applied to a particular cell based on RowIndex, ColumnIndex and MappingName property by writing the style for the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) TargetType.
+Styling can be applied to a particular cell based on RowIndex, ColumnIndex and MappingName property of the column by writing the style for the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) TargetType.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}